 MSc Integrated Petroleum Geosciences

-Why did you choose this degree programme at the University of Aberdeen?
+Why did you choose to study at Aberdeen?

 Having completed my undergrad in Aberdeen, I already had a good relationship with members of the geoscience department as well as a good support network of friends within the city.
 It felt like a natural path to continue my studies here.
 Aberdeen also has a large, friendly student population as well as affordable rent prices.
 Outside of London, Aberdeen is where the majority of the UK Oil and Gas industry is situated.
 In Aberdeen you have easy access to conferences, interest talks and various other energy-related events right on your doorstep on a weekly basis.
 It is a great place to network and build on those important connections while conducting your studies.

 Having completed my BSc in Geology and Petroleum Geology at the University of Aberdeen, the IPG Masters was the natural route for those who wanted a career in the oil and gas industry.
 From looking at the LinkedIn profiles of successful geoscientists in the industry, a significant majority had completed an IPG Masters at Aberdeen.

 The field trips to Spain and Utah, as well as the hands-on experience examining North Sea core, were also a very attractive aspect of the course.
 The Utah trip is well known amongst geoscientists as being be one of the best!

 The course can be full-on at times but it is amazing how much you can learn in a year.
 If you want to go into a geoscience-related role, this course is perfect for preparing you for it.

 What did you most enjoy about your time at Aberdeen?
 Did you have any particularly memorable student experiences?